Hyporhamphus ihi: Distribution

 The garfish is endemic to New Zealand and this particular species is only found here, however southern garfish, H. melanochir a similar species can be identified in Australia.
 The garfish occurs all around New Zealand.
 They are also found in the southwest Pacific and the Chatham Islands.
 However, they are most common in northern and central inshore areas of New Zealand.

 Garfish occupy inshore waters to depths of a few meters, in sheltered gulfs, bays, and larger estuaries, mainly around seagrass meadows or shallow waters, and over shallow reefs.
 Although garfish are widespread, it is rare and uncommon to estimate garfish abundance.
 This is due to their localised schooling behaviour, which makes it difficult to estimate abundance.
+The fish are typically found in the open ocean during the daytime, staying close to the surface of the water to avoid detection.
+They migrate to harbours and estuaries in the evening.

 Life cycle

 The lifestyle patterns of the garfish are unknown to New Zealand in great detail; however, they may be similar to closely related species from Australia such as the southern garfish (H. melanochir).
 It is known that the New Zealand garfish matures at 22 cm and had a maximum of 40 cm, however, the maximum age may be slightly lower than 10 years.

 The New Zealand garfish is known to spawn at the end of spring to around the beginning summer.
 This is done in shallow bays, allowing the eggs to sink to the seafloor and adhere to vegetation.
 After the eggs adhere to the vegetation the larvae may be taken in coastal plankton surveys.
 It is also suspected that the garfish are less variable in comparison to other small pelagic eggs.
 This feature however allows localized populations, which are susceptible to local depletion.